Here is a comprehensive breakdown of which reports give you the most meaningful sales insights.

 Class will show you the same information grouped by the class of item (e.g., unisex, women's, men's, youth, etc.)

 Period Sales will show you sales for a particular period determined by the user.
-This report can also be found under Reports > Advanced Reports > Product Period Sales.
+This report can also be found under Operational Reports > Advanced Reports > Periodic Product Sales Analysis.

 The Product Sales report gives you complete reporting options for all products sold within a particular timeframe.
 Set your date range, search parameters, and filters, and click Apply.
 The first option is the Summary page, showing you total dollar amount sold and total dollar amount returned.